 A new drug to treat the rare eye disease acanthamoeba keratitis (AK) is to be trialled at Moorfields.
-The study will evaluate the effectiveness of a new eye drop formula with the hope of developing the first licenced treatment for the disease.
+The study will evaluate the effectiveness of a new eye drop formula with the hope of developing the first licensed treatment for the disease.

 AK is a rare but serious eye infection caused by a microorganism that is common in tap water, sea water and swimming pools.
 It affects about 125 people in the UK every year and the vast majority of cases are associated with the use of contact lenses that have come into contact with water.
 Patients with AK usually experience severe eye pain, photophobia, eye redness and blurred vision.